clairekope/hpc-python-profiling/README.md

 It will probably take a while!

 To use this environment, run `conda activate hp-python` on the command line or specify the environment name `hp-python` when requesting an OnDemand job.
 You may need to check the "Launch Jupyter Notebook using the Anaconda installation in my home directory" box in OnDemand.

+## Course Teams Channel

+Please access the Microsoft Teams [channel for this course](https://teams.microsoft.com/l/channel/19%3a3dd0be706c0e44b78efe9725782fce35%40thread.tacv2/High%2520Performance%2520Python?groupId=363209fc-9ec9-4541-af7d-820a23e72d62&tenantId=22177130-642f-41d9-9211-74237ad5687d).
+This channel is available for class-related discussion and will be used for general announcements.

+## Pre-Class Survey

+This class is open to students with a wide range of backgrounds and research goals.
+Please fill out this [pre-class survey](https://docs.google.com/forms/d/e/1FAIpQLSeuwv3JQioi-WoDjQ8_e2NbWzSa7Y6Eo6GrYjSA60AWjd8Mqw/viewform?usp=sf_link) so I can better adapt the material to your needs.

 ## Reading for Day 1